IBIC/neuropointillist/docs/index.md

 # Neuropointillist Tutorial

-This is a simple tutorial for using neuropointillist to run some examples.
-This assumes that you have already followed the directions in the Installation section of the README.
+This is a tutorial for using neuropointillist to run some examples.
+This assumes that you have already followed the directions in [Installation](installation.md)

 ## Setting your PATH variable
 After you have downloaded and installed the neuropointillist programs in a directory, you need to add this directory to your PATH variable.
 Suppose that you have downloaded the neuropointillist package into `~/neuropointillist`.
 Assuming you are running the bash shell, edit your PATH as follows: